hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/1-control-env-setting.md

 * \[Interlock error time\]: This function sets the maximum waiting time for the input    signal. <br>
   If the input signal standby time exceeds the specified time during playback, an interlock error signal is output.
 This specified time is the interlock abnormality time.

-  The interlock error signal is a signal assigned to “Interlock abnormal warning” in the [System/Control Parameter/Input/Output signal setting/Output signal assign] menu.
+  The interlock error signal is a signal assigned to "Interlock abnormal warning" in the [System/Control Parameter/Input/Output signal setting/Output signal assign] menu.

 * \[First step safety move\]: When starting the robot, set whether to limit the first step to a safe speed and move at the currently set speed.